 Haru and house breaking

-As of updating this post, Haru is 7 months old.
+As of updating this post, Haru is 1 year and a few months old.
 She’s able to keep up with Booker on a daily basis.
 We even sometimes find her bullying Booker!
 It’s nothing neither of them can handle.
-Haru is still a crate sleeper and knows that when it’s bed time, she’s got to settle down.
+She often goes into the bedroom for naps and comes eagerly when called.
+She’s just as stubborn as Booker is but she’s even sweeter than her older sister.

 Haru is the sweetest pup we’ve had to date.
 She’ll sit in your lap, follow you around and plays well with others.
 She does have her wild Shiba side but she’s more cuddly and adorable than Booker was at her age.
 She loves to snuggle and sleeps in a few choice places if it’s during the day.
 We call her our pillow pet.